 Case Background Current Status Spasic v.
 Imperial Tobacco, et al On May 1, 1997, Spasic v.
 Imperial Tobacco et al was filed against Imperial Tobacco and Rothmans, Benson & Hedges for millions of dollar in damages.
 A second suit, Spasic Estate v.
 B.A.T.
-Industries p.I.c. , was brought against British American Tobacco and its Montreal subsidiary, Imperial Tobacco Canada, in September 1997 after new evidence was revealed about the relationship between the companies.
+Industries p.l.c., was brought against British American Tobacco and its Montreal subsidiary, Imperial Tobacco Canada, in September 1997 after new evidence was revealed about the relationship between the companies.
 Mirjana Spasic died of smoking-related lung cancer in February 1998, but her estate continues to pursue both lawsuits.
 The suits claim the defendant tobacco companies were negligent and deceitful in their manufacture and distribution of cigarettes and conspired together to deceive the public about the dangers of cigarettes.
 In addition to these arguments that are traditionally used against tobacco companies, the suits also claim intentional spoliation of evidence-a claim that the tobacco companies destroyed evidence of their tortuous actions.
 The defendants have managed to drag out the proceedings for more than a decade, but a trial date is finally in sight.
 The Spasic v.
 Imperial case has been transferred to Toronto from the small community of Milton, Ontario.
 The case continues to inch closer to trial at the Superior Court of Justice in Toronto.
 The plaintiff brought a motion which was heard October 25, 2006 to compel the defendants to serve sworn affidavits of documents and to approve a confidentiality order.
 The Court granted the order sought by the plaintiff, leading the defendants to provide lists of documents disclosing relevant evidence.
 The case is currently at the discovery stage.

 Peter Stright v.
-Imperial Tobacco Company Limited Lower Sackville, Nova Scotia resident Peter Stright started smoking cigarettes in 1975, when he was 11 years old.
+Imperial Tobacco Company Limited

+Lower Sackville, Nova Scotia resident Peter Stright started smoking cigarettes in 1975, when he was 11 years old.
 He became addicted to nicotine and later in life developed Buerger's Disease.
-Stright's September 2002 Statement of Claim alleges that his nicotine addiction and Buerger's Disease were caused by the negligent and/or intentional acts of Imperial Tobacco Limited: "The Defendant designed, manufactured and distributed tobacco products that are inherently defective and dangerous when used as intended, that is ignited and inhaled into the body."
-In March 2010, British American Tobacco told its shareholders that "The parties have been summoned to appear before the court where it is anticipated that the plaintiff will advance its case to avoid the claim being quashed."
+Stright's September 2002 Statement of Claim alleges that his nicotine addiction and Buerger's Disease were caused by the negligent and/or intentional acts of Imperial Tobacco Limited:

+"The Defendant designed, manufactured and distributed tobacco products that are inherently defective and dangerous when used as intended, that is ignited and inhaled into the body."

 It is further claimed that Imperial Tobacco knew or ought to have known that their products were dangerous and that the company should have warned its customers "of the dangerous and defective nature of its tobacco products."

 The case had previously been in abeyance since 2005.